 Course Title & Code Credits dit distril of the cou Eligibility Pre-requisite

 Tutorial Practical criteria of the course

-Modern Physics Δ 3 0 1 Class XII pass NIL
+Modern Physics 4 3 0 1 Class XII pass NIL

-GE - 13 7 3 V 1 Class Mi pass TVIL
+GE - 13

 The objective of this course is to teach the physics foundation necessary for learning various topics in modern physics which are crucial for understanding atoms, molecules, photons, nuclei and elementary particles.
 These concepts are also important to understand phenomena in Laser physics, condensed matter physics and astrophysics.